theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - E. The code does not compile.

 ### A27.
+B. The first `if` statement is `false` becasue the variables do not point to the same object.
+The second `if` statement is `true` becasue `ArrayList` implements equality to mean the same elements in the same order.

 ### Q28.
 Which of the following can be inserted into the blank to create a date of June 21, 2014?
 (Choose all that apply)
 ```java